Seoul: N. Korea may conduct underwater-launched missile test

 Foreign experts say past North Korean underwater-launched missile tests were conducted from a submersible barge with a single launch tube, not a functioning submarine.
 In July 2019, North Korean state media said Kim inspected a newly built submarine which observers said appeared to be the North’s most sophisticated model with several launch tubes.

-Jung said the possible upcoming test would also be made from the barge, not the new submarine, to avoid a strong response from the United States.
+Jung said the possible upcoming test would also be made from the barge, not the new submarine, to not provoke the United States too much.

+According to 38 North, a website specializing in North Korea studies, recent satellite images of the Sinpo shipyard show the repositioning or departure of the submersible test barge.
+It said the barge’s location “may signal an impending SLBM test though conducting such a launch on the heels of a destructive typhoon seems unlikely.”
+It said the barge may have been moved somewhere for repairs.

+Jung said a missile fired from the barge would have a potential range of 300-500 kilometers (185-310 miles), thus posing no direct threat to the U.S. mainland.
+Despite the deadlocked nuclear talks, North Korea hasn’t conducted nuclear or long-range missile tests in an apparent bid to keep chances for a resumption of diplomacy alive.